You will not be entitled to help with the cost of care if:

 You won't have to sell your home to pay for care in your own home.
 You may have to sell your home to pay for a care home, unless your partner or another eligible person carries on living in it.

-There may be other ways to pay care home fees if you don't want to sell your home straight away.
+There may be other ways to pay care home fees.

 Releasing money from your home (equity release)